Test Your Cannabis Knowledge With These Facts

 Cannabis is photoperiodic meaning that it can measure the hours of darkness through chemical processes in the leaf.
 If the leaf senses long nights, (ie. 12 hour of darkness) it will trigger flower production.

+For optimal growth, cannabis plants require specific conditions.
 Without CO2 supplementation, photosynthesis is limited beyond temperatures higher than 27 degrees Celsius, as plants start to lose more carbon through respiration than they’re able to gain from the atmosphere.
 CO2 allows for higher rates of carbon fixation and photosynthetic potential at temperatures near 40 degrees celsius.

 And did you know that our Holland Secret contains all 12 essential micro and macro nutrients?
 Use it today to get the most out of your grow!